9keystrokes/Movie-Search-App/README.md

-# 🎬 Movie Search App - Assignment 2 Submission
+# 🎬 Movie Search App

 ![Screenshot 2025-06-29 001845](https://github.com/user-attachments/assets/4843a943-bdf2-4413-b3a3-430ad36693ec)

 A movie search frontend application built with Next.js and TypeScript, integrating with the OMDB API.

-## 📋 Assignment Requirements

-This submission implements **Assignment 2: Movie Search App (Frontend)** with all required features and bonus functionalities.

 ## 🛠️ Tech Stack Used